 The seed kernel, which amounts to 50% of the seed, contains about 45% of a red-coloured drying oil known as 'Para seed oil'.
-It is used chiefly in the manufacture of soap but after refining can also be used in paints.
+It is used chiefly in the manufacture of soap but, after refining, can also be used in paints.
 It has also reportedly been successfully engine-tested as a biodiesel.
-The leftover cake or meal can be used as a fertilizer or feeding stock.
+The leftover cake or meal can be used as a fertiliser or feeding stock.

 New plants are usually grown from seed.
 It performs best on deep, rich, free-draining clay and loam soils of an acid to neutral nature, generally with a pH of 4.5 to 7.0, and on sites with light shade to partial sun exposure.
 The trees are ready to be tapped for their latex when around five to six years old.

 The mature fruit eject their seed with force, propelling them up to 15 m (50 ft) away from the parent plant.
 It is reported as an invasive species, a serious weed class and as naturalised in Australia.
 It would appear it is a high weed risk under conditions optimal for germination and growth.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston